 - 7.1 Assemble a purge and trap system that meets the specifications in Section 5.2.
 Condition the trap overnight at 180°C by backflushing with an inert gas flow of at least 20 mL/min.
 Condition the trap for 10 minutes once daily prior to use. - 7.2 Connect the purge and trap system to a gas chromatograph.
 The gas chromatograph must be operated using temperature and flow rate conditions equivalent to those given in Table 1.
-Calibrate the purge and trap-gas chromatographic system using either the external standard technique (Section 7.3) or the internal standard technique (Section 7.4). - 7.3 External standard calibration procedure - 7.3.1 Prepare calibration standards at a minimum of three concentration levels for each parameter by carefully adding 20.0 μ L of one or more secondary dilution standards to 100 mL, 500 mL, or 1000 mL of reagent water.
-A 25 μ L syringe with a 0.006 in.
-ID needle should be used for this operation.
-One of the external standards should be at a concentration near, but above, the MDL (Table 1) and the other concentrations should correspond to the expected range of concentrations found in real samples or should define the working range of the detector.
-These aqueous standards must be prepared fresh daily. - 7.3.2 Analyze each calibration standard according to Section 10, and tabulate peak height or area responses versus the concentration in the standard.
+Calibrate the purge and trap-gas chromatographic system using either the external standard technique (Section 7.3) or the internal standard technique (Section 7.4). - 7.3 External standard calibration procedure

+- 7.3.1 Prepare calibration standards at a minimum of three concentration levels for each parameter by carefully adding 20.0 μ L of one or more secondary dilution standards to 100, 500, or 1000 mL of reagent water.
+A 25 μ L syringe with a 0.006 in ID needle should be used for this operation.
+One of the external standards should be at a concentration near, but above, the MDL and the other concentrations should correspond to the expected range of concentrations found in real samples or should define the working range of the detector.
+These standards must be prepared fresh daily. - 7.3.2 Analyze each calibration standard according to Section 10, and tabulate peak height or area responses versus the concentration of the standard.
 The results can be used to prepare a calibration curve for each compound.
 Alternatively, if the ratio of response to concentration (calibration factor) is a constant over the working range (<10% relative standard deviation, RSD), linearity through the origin can be assumed and the average ratio or calibration factor can be used in place of a calibration curve. - 7.4 Internal standard calibration procedure-To use this approach, the analyst must select one or more internal standards that are similar in analytical behavior to the compounds of interest.
 The analyst must further demonstrate that the measurement of the internal standard is not affected by method or matrix interferences.
-Because of these limitations, no internal standard can be suggested that is applicable to all samples.
-The compound, $\alpha, \alpha, \alpha,$ -trifluorotoluene, recommended as a surrogate spiking compound in Section 8.7 has been used successfully as an internal standard. - 7.4.1 Prepare calibration standards at a minimum of three concentration levels for each parameter of interest as described in Section 7.3.1. - 7.4.2 Prepare a spiking solution containing each of the internal standards using the procedures described in Sections 6.6 and 6.7.
+Because of these limitations, no internal standard can be suggested that is applicable to all samples. - 7.4.1 Prepare calibration standards at a minimum of three concentration levels for each parameter of interest as described in Section 7.3.1. - 7.4.2 Prepare a spiking solution containing each of the internal standards using the procedures described in Sections 6.6 and 6.7.
 It is recommended that the secondary dilution standard be prepared at a concentration of 15 μ g/mL of each internal standard compound.
 The addition of 10 μ L of this standard to 5.0 mL of sample or calibration standard would be equivalent to 30 μ g/L. - 7.4.3 Analyze each calibration standard according to Section 10, adding 10 μ L of internal standard spiking solution directly to the syringe (Section 10.4).
 Tabulate peak height or area responses against concentration for each compound and internal standard, and calculate response factors (RF) for each compound using Equation 1.